BattleDash/DashDynamicDaemon/README.md

 Every minute Network Control generates binaries using that data, and stores them in-memory, to be easily distributed to the daemon nodes (this program).

 The daemon stores the archives in a cache folder.
 Every minute the daemon will make a request to Network Control asking for hashes of its archives.
-If it contains mismatched hashes, we download/update/delete our caches archives as necessary.
+If it contains mismatched hashes, we download/update/delete our cached archives as necessary.

 ## Join Ticketing